vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 ground for a retrograde step in December.
 In Bengal, happily there was no such attempt, as both the parties were suijiciently advanced and knew the value of unity.
-But in the Provincial Conference at Surat, Sir Pheroze- shah, taking advantage of Mr. Tilak's absence, tried to overawe the " Extremists '* and succeded in dropping the Resolutions on Boycott and National Education.
+But in the Provincial Conference at Surat, Sir Pheroze###shah, taking advantage of Mr. Tilak's absence, tried to overawe the " Extremists '* and succeded in dropping the Resolutions on Boycott and National Education.
-In the Provincial Conference at Raipur (Berar), there was a serious dispute over the singing of such an inno- cent song, as the *' Bande Mataram "; and it was only the presence of Mr. Khaparde that compelled the Moderate leaders to give in.
-At Allahabad, Pandit Madan Mohan Malaviya, who in the Calcutta Congress had declared that his province would not accept Boy- cott, refused admittance to about 200 Delegates to the Conference.
-He put forth the strange plea of inconve- nience but presumably he wanted to boycott the sup- porters of Boycott.
-All these signs showed how the Moderates were smarting under their " discomfiture " at Calcutta.
-At Nagpur, a Conference was held on January'' 27th, 1907, to appoint the Provincial Commit- tee which in its turn met on February 22nd to consti^ tute the Reception Committee.
+In the Provincial Conference at Raipur (Berar), there was a serious dispute over the singing of such an inno###cent song, as the *' Bande Mataram "; and it was only the presence of Mr. Khaparde that compelled the Moderate leaders to give in.
+At Allahabad, Pandit Madan Mohan Malaviya, who in the Calcutta Congress had declared that his province would not accept Boy###cott, refused admittance to about 200 Delegates to the Conference.
+He put forth the strange plea of inconve###nience but presumably he wanted to boycott the sup###porters of Boycott.
+All these signs showed how the
+Moderates were smarting under their " discomfiture " at Calcutta.
+At Nagpur, a Conference was held on January'' 27th, 1907, to appoint the Provincial Commit###tee which in its turn met on February 22nd to consti^ tute the Reception Committee.
 The new constitution of the Congress had practically delegated the work of